 Note-Too much pressure on the roller bearings will cause excessive and unnecessary wear in the parts and make the carriage work harder.
 Seven to ten pounds average pull on the carriage is a desirable preload.

-Adjustment of the Yoke Clamp Handle / yoke clamp nut
+Adjustment of the Yoke Clamp Nut

-If the yoke clamp handle (A) becomes too loose the following steps will correct this condition:
+If the yoke clamp nut (A) becomes too loose the following steps will correct this condition: